codurance/site/_posts/2017-11-09-legacy-code-retreat.md

 In the first session, our goal was to read through the code and try to understand what it does.
 No clues were given, the idea was to let us figure out what the code was about.
 Some of us went even further and ran the code, using the output to get more information and understand behaviours which were often hard to spot.
 We have also been asked to take notes, write down everything that we could figure out about the behaviours and what the project was about.

-The code described a Board Game with multiple players and by running the code multiple times, my pair and I could compare the outputs and learn a great deal about the business rules, such as penalty rules and the criteria to define a winner.
+The code turned out to be a board game simulation with multiple players.
+By running the code multiple times, my pair and I could compare the outputs and learn a great deal about the business rules, such as penalty rules and the criteria to define a winner.

 This experience simulates a real-world scenario.
 Even when we are familiar with a project, sometimes we need to touch a module or part of the code which we (including every other member of the team) have never seen before.

 This session served as the foundation for the rest of the event.
-The most interesting part, in my opinion, wasn't understanding the business rules, but actually seeing other participants coming with other ideas, interpreting the behaviours Domain differently.
+The most interesting part, in my opinion, wasn't understanding the business rules, but actually seeing other participants coming with other ideas, interpreting the behaviours in the domain differently.
 It was an enlightening experience to me.

 ### Session 2 - Writing a Golden Master